Regulations and recommendations

 - If a doctor of infectious disease has put a person in quarantine, a negative test result does not end the quarantine.
 The decision to end a quarantine can only be made by a doctor.

 - If you have symptoms, stay at home and seek out coronavirus testing early and even if you have only very mild symptoms

 - Wash your hands or use hand sanitizer frequently

 - Cough into your sleeve or into a tissue

 - Keep a distance to other people - remember a safe distance of 2 meters!

 - Install and use the Koronavilkku coronavirus app

-- Get vaccinated when it’s your turn
+- Take the coronavirus vaccine when it’s your turn